-- (1) Includes securities beneficially owned (a) by the named persons or group members, their spouses and their minor children (including shares of Capital Stock allocated as of December 31, 2003, to the account of each named person or member of the group under the Company's Retirement Plan and under the Company's ESOP or, with respect to Mr. Gemunder, allocated to his account as of December 31, 2003, under the Omnicare Employees Savings and Investment Plan), (b) by trusts and custodianships for their benefit and (c) by trusts and other entities as to which the named person or group has or shares the power to direct voting or investment of securities.
+- (1) Includes securities beneficially owned (a) by the named persons or group members, their spouses and their minor children (including shares of Capital Stock allocated as of December 31, 2005, to the account of each named person or member of the group under the Company's Retirement Plan and under the Company's ESOP or, with respect to Mr. Gemunder, allocated to his account as of December 31, 2005, under the Omnicare Employees Savings and Investment Plan), (b) by trusts and custodianships for their benefit and (c) by trusts and other entities as to which the named person or group has or shares the power to direct voting or investment of securities.
 "Direct" refers to securities in categories (a) and (b) and "Trustee" to securities in category (c).
 Where securities would fall into both "Direct" and "Trustee" classifications, they are included under "Trustee" only.
-"Option" refers to shares which the named person or group has a right to acquire within 60 days from December 31, 2003.
-For purposes of determining the Percent of Class, all shares subject to stock options which were exercisable within 60 days from December 31, 2003, were assumed to have been issued. - (2) Percent of Class under 1.0 percent is not shown. - (3) Messrs.
-T. Hutton and McNamara and Ms. Laney are trustees of the Chemed Foundation which holds 60,738 shares of Capital Stock over which the trustees share both voting and investment power.
-This number is included in the total number of "Trustee" shares held by the Directors and Executive Officers as a Group but is not reflected in the respective holdings of the individual trustees. - (4) Shares over which more than one individual holds beneficial ownership have been counted only once in calculating the aggregate number of shares owned by Directors and Executive Officers as a Group. - (5) Shares acquired in March of 2004.
+"Option" refers to shares which the named person or group has a right to acquire within 60 days from December 31, 2005.
+For purposes of determining the Percent of Class, all shares subject to stock options which were exercisable within 60 days from December 31, 2005, were assumed to have been issued. - (2) Percent of Class under 1.0 percent is not shown. - (3) Messrs.
+T. Hutton and McNamara and Ms. Laney are trustees of the Chemed Foundation which holds 121,476 shares of Capital Stock over which the trustees share both voting and investment power.
+This number is included in the total number of "Trustee" shares held by the Directors and Executive Officers as a Group but is not reflected in the respective holdings of the individual trustees. - (4) Shares over which more than one individual holds beneficial ownership have been counted only once in calculating the aggregate number of shares owned by Directors and Executive Officers as a Group.

 Pursuant to Section 16(a) of the Securities Exchange Act of 1934 and the regulations thereunder, the Company's executive officers and directors and persons who own more than 10 percent of Capital Stock are required to file reports with respect to their ownership and changes in ownership of Capital Stock with the Securities and Exchange Commission ("SEC").
 In addition, such persons are required to forward copies of such reports to the Company.
-Based on a review of the copies of such reports furnished to the Company and on the written representation of such non-reporting persons that, with respect to 2003, no reports on Form 5 were required to be filed with the SEC, the Company believes that, during the period January 1, 2003, through December 31, 2003, except for Mr. E. L. Hutton and Mr. Lee, the Company's executive officers and directors and greater-than-10-percent stockholders have complied with all Section 16(a) reporting requirements.
-Mr. E. L. Hutton filed a Form 4 late involving the sale of stock by his wife and Mr. Lee filed a Form 4 to reflect additional shares.
+Based on a review of the copies of such reports furnished to the Company and on the written representation of such non-reporting persons that, with respect to 2005, no reports on Form 5 were required to be filed with the SEC, the Company believes that, during the period January 1, 2005 through December 31, 2005, the Company's executive officers and directors and greater-than-10-percent stockholders have complied with all Section 16(a) reporting requirements.

-PROPOSAL TO APPROVE AND ADOPT THE 2004 STOCK INCENTIVE PLAN
+PROPOSAL TO APPROVE AND ADOPT THE 2006 STOCK INCENTIVE PLAN

-In view of the few remaining shares available for the grant of additional stock awards or stock options under the previously adopted stock incentive plans, the Board of Directors has approved, subject to stockholder approval, the adoption of the 2004 Stock Incentive Plan (the "Stock Incentive Plan") pursuant to which 700,000 shares of Capital Stock may be issued or transferred to key employees as stock incentives.
+In view of the few remaining shares available for the grant of additional stock awards or stock options under the previously adopted stock incentive plans, the Board of Directors has approved, subject to stockholder approval, the adoption of the 2006 Stock Incentive Plan (the "Stock Incentive Plan") pursuant to which 3,000,000 shares of Capital Stock may be issued or transferred to key employees as stock incentives.
 The full text of the proposed Stock Incentive Plan is set forth as Exhibit A to this Proxy Statement and the following discussion is qualified in its entirety by reference to such text.